jackyzha0/quartz/content/notes/18-internal-routing.md

 RIP Limitations (1)
 - No Variable Length Subnet Masks support
 	- e.g. /28, but is supported in RIPv2
+- Slow convergence
-- Slow convergence –Full advertisements broadcast every 30s
+	- Full advertisements broadcast every 30s
 	- Count-to-Infinity
 		- RtrA loses connection to NetA
 		- Before RtrA sends update (of break), RtrB sends full update, advertising NetA at a cost of 1
 		- RtrA now thinks it can get to NetA via RtrB at a cost of 1+1=2 hops
 		- RtrA advertises this to RtrB, which sees an increased cost.
 RtrB advertises 2+1 = 3, continues to 16 (infinity/unreachability)
 ![](https://i.imgur.com/aVQqRtb.png)

 RIP Limitations (2)